Coronary Artery Bypass Graft Surgery (CABG) surgery is performed to bypass clogged arteries supplying the heart.

 - There are general risks from anesthesia.
 These include reactions to medications and problems breathing.

-BEFORE CARDIAC SURGERY: You normally have a pre-anesthesia clinic visit (PAC) 1-5 days prior to your surgery so preoperative testing can be performed.
+You will have a pre-anesthesia clinic visit 1-5 days prior to your surgery, so pre-operative testing can be performed.
 These tests include but are not limited to:

 - Blood and urine testing